All information in this blog post is correct as of the publishing date, 18.10.19.

-Jersey Zoo is getting involved with the scares too, with their Boo at the Zoo event on 25th – 26th October, 5 pm to 8 pm.
+Jersey Zoo is getting involved with the scares too, with their Boo at the Zoo event on the 31st October 2020, 12 pm to 4 pm.
 At the family-friendly event, you can explore the zoo after dark when the animals are asleep.
 There are several activities to try, from the Trick or Treat Trail, a magic show and you can wander the Extinction Graveyard to learn about species from the past.
 There will also be a talk about the island’s bats and visitors are welcome to come in fancy dress!

 The Merton Aquadome will be hosting the island’s best Halloween party on 31st October, which will include use of the indoor and outdoor pools!
 There are flume rides and a surf machine, activities for the children, fire dancers and live music from Lauren Ivy and the Engine.
 There will be a buffet available too, and tickets are £20 per person.

 The darker evenings of autumn also provide the perfect opportunity to visit some of Jersey’s haunted locations!
 Mont Orgueil Castle is one of the world’s finest examples of a medieval castle and being over 800 years old, it’s no surprise there are rumours of haunted shadowy spots!
 There is also the Well of Death, a deep Venus pool below the cliffs of Sorel Point, aptly named because of the sirens which would lure ships onto the rocks and execute sailors who made it onto the shore.